 Biography

-• International renown French Scientist, born in 1935, working in France, Europe, USA, Australia and China.
+• International renown French Scientist, born on March 23, 1935 in Villers-St-Paul, Oise, France; working in France, Europe, USA, Australia and China.

 • Honored with one of France’s two highest honors, the grade of ” Chevalier de l’Ordre National du Mérite ” (Nov.
 1998).